 We are immediately inviting and easy to understand

 "No rotten strawberries" was the mantra for our two week sprint.
-Our objective was to make a most viable product (MVP) that would help eliminate the occurrence of spoiled strawberries from our local pantries.
+Our objective was to make a minimum viable product (MVP) that would help eliminate the occurrence of spoiled strawberries from our local pantries.
 At the beginning of each day, we delivered a progress report to our scrum master, Eric Rolfsen, and identified which tasks were left to do, in progress, required testing, and done.